R-Lum/RCarb/README.md

 # RCarb

 The **R** package 'RCarb' provides a collection of various R functions to model dose rates in carbonate-rich samples.
-The package is a translation of the MATLAB program 'Carb' by XXXX
+The package is a translation of the MATLAB program 'Carb' by Roger P. Nathan.

 ## Installation